Manage consent to applications and evaluate consent requests

 Application permissions allow the application to access the data for the entire organization, without any user interaction.
-Delegated permissions allow the application to act on behalf of a user who at some point was signed into the application.
+Delegated permissions allow the application to act on behalf of a user who was signed into the application at some point.

 The permissions requested by the application are listed in the consent prompt.
-Expanding the permission title will display the permission’s description.
-The description for application permissions will generally end in "without a signed-in user".
-The description for delegated permissions will generally end with "on behalf of the signed-in user."
-Permissions for the Microsoft Graph API are described in Microsoft Graph Permissions Reference - refer to the documentation for other APIs to understand the permissions they expose.
+Expanding the permission title displays the permission’s description.
+The description for application permissions generally end in "without a signed-in user."
+The description for delegated permissions generally end with "on behalf of the signed-in user."
+Permissions for the Microsoft Graph API are described in Microsoft Graph Permissions Reference.
+Refer to the documentation for other APIs to understand the permissions they expose.

-If you do not understand a permission being requested, do not grant consent.
+If you don't understand a permission that's being requested, do not grant consent.